Instagram asks court to throw out lawsuit over service terms

 Instagram also disputed Funes' claims that the new terms required her to transfer rights in her photos to the company.

-Both the old service terms and the new ones "emphasize that (the plaintiff) owns the content she posts through Instagram's service," the filing said.
+Both the old service terms and the new ones "emphasize that owns the content she posts through Instagram's service," the filing said.

 An attorney for the plaintiff was not immediately available for comment.
 Facebook declined to comment.